2018 South Point 400: Radio

-PRN covered the radio call for the race which was also simulcast on Sirius XM NASCAR Radio.
+PRN covered the radio call for the race which was also simulcast on SiriusXM's NASCAR Radio channel.
 Doug Rice, Mark Garrow and Wendy Venturini called the race in the booth when the field raced through the tri-oval.
 Rob Albright called the race from a billboard in turn 2 when the field raced through turns 1 and 2.
 Pat Patterson called the race from a billboard outside of turn 3 when the field raced through turns 3 and 4.
 Brad Gillie, Brett McMillan, Jim Noble and Heather DeBeaux worked pit road for the radio side.